capital-G/supercollider-wiki/[WIP]-Code-style-guidelines.md

 #### *Rule:* Use exactly one newline at the end of a file.

 Git considers a file without a terminating newline to be malformed, and will complain when you commit a change without one!
+You can set your editor to fix this behavior.

 ### Trailing whitespace